software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `sheetLargestUndimmedDetent` (iOS only)

 The largest sheet detent for which a view underneath won't be dimmed.
-Works only when `stackPresentation` is set to `formSheet`.
+Works only when `presentation` is set to `formSheet`.

-If this prop is set to:

-- `large` - the view underneath won't be dimmed at any detent level
-- `medium` - the view underneath will be dimmed only when detent level is `large`
-- `all` - the view underneath will be dimmed for any detent level

-Defaults to `all`.
+This prop can be set to an number, which indicates index of detent in `sheetAllowedDetents` array for which there won't be a dimming view beneath the sheet.

+There also legacy & **deprecated** prop values available, which work in tandem with corresponding legacy proop values for `sheetAllowedDetents` prop.

+Defaults to `-1`, indicating that the dimming view should be always present.

 ### `stackAnimation`